 1. Please dress up.
 Nobody ever regrets "over dressing" for their portraits.

-2. Coordinate, don't match.
+2. Coordinate, don't match (though kids wearing the same outfit can work).
 For example, don't all wear the same color shirts, instead, pick 2-3 colors and coordinate.
-Mix colors, patterns, etc. It's always a good idea to start with a plaid and work off of that.
+Mix colors, patterns, etc. It's always a good idea to start with a plaid or floral and work off of that.

 Here's the link: What to wear